maciekrybinski/CL_clinical_trials/README.md

 #save spanish topics line by line
 save_topics_as_csv(t, 'out_es.tsv')
 ```
+# A note on running the code for our experiments

+Running the full experiments will require running the indexing jobs first (see folder 'indexing'), to create persistent indices in the 'indices' subfolder.
+We attach a requirements file, which should help with setting up the environment for running the experiments (see details below).
+Running the experiments will save TREC-formatted runs into the 'results' subfolder.

 # Key dependencies and requirements.txt
 Key dependencies for our experimental code include: pytorch, transformers, sentence transformers, faiss, pyserini, panda, numpy, ir_datasets, and nltk.
 We include the requirements.txt if you wish to replicate our python environment.